 1 (4) A comparison, assessment, and evaluation of the 2 current practices of the state public school system 3 and a system based on staggered school start times; 4 (5) The legal and practical impediments, including 5 existing contracts and collective bargaining matters, 6 to implementing a staggered school start times 7 program; and 8 (6) The time frame, considering facilities and 9 modifications thereto and necessary education, 10 administrative, and support personnel, to implement a 11 staggered school start times program.
-12 (f) The staggered school start times task force shall 13 terminate on June 30, 2020.
-14 SECTION 3.
-There is appropriated out of the general 15 revenues of the State of Hawaii the sum of \$ or so much 16 thereof as may be necessary for fiscal year 2019-2020 to carry 17 out the purposes of this Act.
-18 The sum appropriated shall be expended by the department of 19 education for the purposes of this Act.
-20 SECTION 4.
-This Act shall take effect on July 1, 2050.
+12 (f) The staggered school start times task force shall 13 terminate on June 30, 2025.
+14 SECT ION 3.
+There is appropriated out of the general 15 revenues of the State of Hawaii the sum of \$ or so 16 much ther eof as may be necessary for fiscal year 2024-2025 for 17 the establishment and administration of the staggered school 18 start times task force.
+19 The sum appropriated shall be expended by the department of 20 education for the purposes of this Act.